-WWE News: New Stipulation Added To Seth Rollins Versus Bray Wyatt Match At ‘Crown Jewel’
+WWE News: New Stipulation Added To Seth Rollins Vs. Bray Wyatt Match At ‘Crown Jewel’

-Earlier this month, WWE made negative headlines following the Hell in a Cell main event between Bray Wyatt and Seth Rollins for the Universal Championship.
+Earlier this month, WWE attracted negative headlines following the Hell in a Cell main event match between Bray Wyatt and Seth Rollins, a contest which saw the Universal Championship placed on the line.

-The match ended with Rollins being disqualified and retaining his title by default, which received a chorus of boos and a breakout of “AEW” chants from the attending crowd.
+The match ended with Rollins being disqualified and retaining his title by default, an outcome which received a chorus of boos and a breakout of “AEW” chants from the attending crowd.

 The reason for the negative reception was two-fold.
 On one hand, Wyatt has been on a hot streak since returning with “The Fiend” gimmick earlier this year.
 Fans were hopeful that he’d be awarded with the championship as a result of his great segments.
-However, the main reason for the bad reaction was because Hell in a Cell matches have always been non-disqualification.
+However, the main reason for the bitter crowd reaction was because Hell in a Cell matches have always been non-disqualification.

 The feud between the pair has continued since then, with an upcoming title rematch scheduled for the Crown Jewel event in Saudi Arabia later this month.
 The match will be a Falls Count Anywhere match, and WWE has confirmed that there will be no disqualifications.